 Depending on whether the destination nation is a member of The Hague Convention or not, will determine if the document is Apostilles or "Authenticated".
 If the latter, a NON-Hague Convention nation, the document receives a certificate from the Secretary of State, then it must go to either the nation's embassy or consulate for the final stamp.
 This may seem complicated, but we have the experience to make your process a breeze.

-Types of documents that typically need an Apostille when sending to another country:
+Types of international documents that typically need an Apostille:

 Copyright © 2022 My Mobile Notary - All Rights Reserved.